OpenNMS/oce/INSTALL.md

 This guide walks through the steps necessary to get OCE up and running with OpenNMS Horizon.

-We'll focus on getting OCE deployed in a Sentinel container using the OpenNMS Kafka datasource.
+We'll focus on getting OCE deployed in a Sentinel container using the OpenNMS Kafka datasource for interacting with OpenNMS.

 ## Prequisites